 The dried flower-heads of Arnica montana, Linn.
-[Bentl. and Trim., Med.
+[Bentl. and Trim.
+Med.
 Pl. vol. iii. plate 158].

-Characters.-The flower heads, when fresh, are from two to two and a quarter inches (five to six centimetres) broad, depressed-roundish; they consist of a scaly involucre in two rows, and a small, nearly flat, hairy receptacle, bearing from sixteen to twenty yellow, strap-shaped, three-toothed, tenperved ray-florets, and numerous yellow, five-toothed, tubular disk-florets.
+Characters.-When fresh the flower heads are from two to two and a quarter inches (five to six centimetres) broad, depressed-roundish, consisting of a scaly involucre in two rows, and a small, nearly flat, hairy receptacle, bearing from sixteen to twenty yellow, strap-shaped, three-toothed tennerved ray-florets, and numerous yellow, five-toothed, tubular disk-florets.
 The achenes are slender, spindle-shaped, and crowned by a hairy pappus.
 Odour feeble, aromatic; taste bitter and acrid.